HelpBot Assistant

 Getting started with the Vue 3D chart component in Vue 3

-This article provides a step-by-step guide for setting up a Vite project with a JavaScript environment and integrating the Syncfusion Vue 3D Chart component using the Composition API / Options API.
+This article provides a step-by-step guide for setting up a Vite project with JavaScript and integrating the Syncfusion® Vue 3D Chart component using either the Composition API or the Options API.

 Prerequisites